 Requirements for Reporting Cases at Your School

-Schools are required to notify LAC Department of Public Health (DPH) of students, staff, and visitors with confirmed COVID-19 who were on campus at any point within the 14 days prior to their illness onset date.
+Schools and programs serving school-aged youth are required to notify LAC Department of Public Health (DPH) of all clusters of 3 or more cases of COVID-19 in a classroom, office, or other pre-defined or identifiable group (i.e., cohort, team/club, etc.) who were on campus at any point within the 14 days prior to illness onset date.
+Cases include employees, children/students, and visitors with confirmed COVID-19.
 The illness onset date is the date COVID-19 symptoms started, or the COVID-19 test date, whichever is earlier.
-All case notifications should be submitted to DPH within 1 business day of the school being notified of the case.
-To complete this reporting requirement, the school must use one of the reporting methods described below.
+All cluster notifications should be submitted to DPH within 1 business day of the school/program being notified of the third, or last, case in the cluster through the reporting method outlined below.

 Notifying Staff, Students, and Families of Actions to Take for Isolation and Close Contacts